Mental Health Professionals:

 A few notes: I have been practicing psychotherapy for 20 years and along the way I’ve discovered some valuable tools and resources to help me progress in my career.
 I wished I’d discovered most of these years ago.
-I’d like to share these new therapists resources as they may help you as well.
+I’d like to share these new therapist resources as they may help you as well.
 Some of the links below are affiliate links meaning I get a small commission on a sale through the link (you pay the same amount).
 I do not recommend anything without using it and/or feeling completely confident in recommending it.
 These new therapist resources are provided to help you in your professional growth.
-I am licensed and practicing in California.
-I tend to share licensing information for California.
-If you live elsewhere, be sure to check with your particular state.

-Selling the Couch – large, active Facebook group.
-A great place to to ask questions, build connections, and share resources.
-The group is moderated by Melvin Varghese, Ph.D. host of a podcast by the same name.
+Selling the Couch – This is one of the largest and most active Facebook group for therapists.
+It’s a great place to ask questions, build connections, and share resources.
+The group is moderated by Melvin Varghese, Ph.D., host of a podcast by the same name.

 The Social Work Podcast – Jonathan Singer, Ph.D., LCSW

 “Provides information on all things social work, including direct practice (both clinical and community organizing), research, policy, education… and everything in between.”

 Interesting topics include motivational interviewing, the future of healthcare, suicide in schools, trauma-informed care.